abinthaneya/mass-timber-mcs/README.md

-Outputs and caching:
+Outputs and saved runs:

 \- `Post/Results/Projections/` — mass timber adoption/production projection inputs used for scaling.

-\- `Post/Results/PlotBundles/` — cached “bundle” outputs to avoid recomputing long runs.
+\- `Post/Results/PlotBundles/` — saved “bundle” outputs to avoid recomputing long runs.

 \- Figures are written to `Post/Results/` (and/or paths specified within scripts).